ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## The Security Level Claim (security-level)

-EATs have a claim that roughly characterizes the device / entities ability to defend against attacks aimed at capturing the signing key, forging claims and at forging EATs.
-This is done by roughly defining four security levels as described below.
-This is similar to the security levels defined in the Metadata Service defined by the Fast Identity Online (FIDO) Alliance (TODO: reference).
+This claim characterizes the device/entity ability to defend against attacks aimed at capturing the signing key, forging claims and at forging EATs.
+This is done by
+defining four security levels as described below.
+This is similar to the key protection types defined by the Fast Identity Online (FIDO) Alliance {{FIDO.Registry}).

 These claims describe security environment and countermeasures available on the end-entity / client device where the attestation key